Azure/azure-powershell/src/Network/docs/latest-2019-04-30/New-AzApplicationGateway.md

 Dynamic: False
 ```

-### -WebApplicationFirewallConfigurationDisabledRuleGroup
+### -WafConfigurationDisabledRuleGroup
 The disabled rule groups.
-To construct, see NOTES section for WEBAPPLICATIONFIREWALLCONFIGURATIONDISABLEDRULEGROUP properties and create a hash table.
+To construct, see NOTES section for WAFCONFIGURATIONDISABLEDRULEGROUP properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20171001.IApplicationGatewayFirewallDisabledRuleGroup[]